Asia Pacific Aerospace to provide MRO for region’s Black Hawk engines

 “A critical capability in high demand in Australia because those engines are common to the Black Hawk and Seahawk helicopters operated by the Australian Defence Force.
 In the long-term, Australia will have over 200 T700 engines in-country.”

 In 2023 Canberra confirmed an order for 40 UH-60Ms for use by the country’s army.
-The Royal Australia Navy also operates the MH-60R anti-submarine warfare variant.
+The Royal Australian Navy also operates the MH-60R anti-submarine warfare variant.

 AUSTRALIA’S AXIOM TO PRODUCE AH-64E CREW DOORS